Search Results for

 • This field is required.

-• The rule name should be the same to the relevant rule name which was added in backend.
+• The rule name should be the same as the relevant rule name that was added in the backend.

 • Description